YuqiDai/Algos_Cookbook/README.md

 # Algos_Notebook
-:fire:A notebook :fire:for algorithms practicing, the content covers 15 sections that are shown below:
+A :fire:notebook :fire:for algorithms practicing, the content covers 15 sections that are shown below:
 1. Basic Sorting Algorithms and Search Algorithms
 2. Array
 3. Linked List